mlibrary/about-publishing/src/content/features/fund-to-mission-open-access-monograph-model.md

     content:
       - type: cta
         heading: Explore Open Access Content
-        text: "University of Michigan Press has published over 250 open access titles to date.
+        text: "At the University of Michigan Press, open access is one of many ways that we strive to deliver the best scholarship to the broadest possible audience.
+The Press has published over 250 open access titles to date.
           These titles are available to freely read and download on the Fulcrum platform at fulcrum.org/michigan.
-MARC records for open access books are available to download to your library catalog. "
+MARC records for open access books are freely available to download to your library catalog, and we encourage you to do so below. "
         button_text: Download MARC Records
         button_link: https://umich.app.box.com/s/oxuimlw7m656w9ngpjfwim10zdqxy5at
         image: /assets/655px-open_access_logo_plos_white.svg.png